-This roundabout and modern 'square' is the original entrance to the town.
-Also known as Plaza de la Aduana, it is where customs duties were paid on merchandise passing through the down on the Cadiz to Madrid highway.
+This roundabout and modern town square is the original entrance to the town.
+Also known as Plaza de la Aduana, it is where customs duties were paid on merchandise passing through the town on the Cádiz-Madrid highway.
 Two towers, dating from 1775, mark the entrance to the town from the Madrid road, and the commercial quarter of the town.
-The street leading diagonally to the right off Plaza Delicias goes to the 'political' area of the town, whereas the one diagonally to the left leads to the 'agricultural' area of the town.
+The street leading diagonally to the right off Plaza Delicias leads to the ‘political’ district of the town, whereas the one diagonally to the left leads to the ‘agricultural’ area.

 Plaza de la Iglesia

-This plaza was built between 1767 and 1769 and was the main square before the council moved their offices from here in 1872, it remains the historic centre of the town.
-The square has fountains and a sculpture of St John of the Cross (the patron of the city) by Martin Merino dating from 1961, formerly located in Plaza Delicias.
+This plaza was built between 1767 and 1769.
+Although it has not been the ‘main square’ since the council moved their offices from here in 1872, it remains the historic centre of the town.
+The square has fountains and a sculpture of San Juan de la Cruz (patron saint of the town) by Martin Merino dating from 1961, formerly located in Plaza Delicias.

 Iglesia de La Carolina or Iglesia de la Inmaculada Concepción

 The church was built in 1573 and was inaugurated on February 2nd, 1578, destined to be the church of the Convent of La Peñuela.
 It responds to the style of a Carmelite church with a single rectangular nave covered with a barrel vault, closing at the back with an octagonal chancel.
-Inside is a painting of the Martirio de Santo Domingo (martyrdom of Santo Domingo) attributed to the school of Ribera.
-In the 18th century, the central nave of the chapel was extended and two lateral naves were added at the presbytery level.
+Inside is a painting of the Martirio de Santo Domingo attributed to the School of Ribera.
+In the eighteenth century, the central nave of the chapel was extended and two lateral naves were added at the presbytery level.
 In the façade, the convergence of the Carmelite, Neoclassical and Baroque styles is evident.
 In 1900, the bell tower was added in a slightly lighter-coloured stone.
 Located in Plaza de la Iglesia.